Reviews Of Other Books

 One of the biggest benefits of writing your own stuff is that it makes you realise just how much better everyone else's writing is than yours.
 I wish I could write crime fiction, which I really enjoy reading myself.
 I wish I could write flowing literary prose, like Kazuo Ishiguro, Annie Prioux or Ian McEwan, to pluck just three out of nowhere.
 But I can't.
 Instead I write tongue-in-cheek, comedic prose, at least in my novels.

 Perhaps I'm afraid to try.
 Perhaps the secret is to throw myself into the book and expose my inner self to the reader.
 But I'm a poor swimmer and I was always too scared to jump into the deep end.
 I've actually got a bit of a problem with heights.

 But being an inadequate writer leaves me in awe of those who can do the very things I can't.
 So I read a range of things – old, new, long, short and a whole lot of crime fiction.
 This page gives you an idea of my personal taste.
 And if you want to join me in appreciating good writing, please connect on Goodreads, Twitter or at the very least just get back to me somehow.
 Reading is writing without the effort.
 No wonder we read in bed so much.

-The remarkable collage on the right is actually a very clever little Goodreads widget.
+The remarkable collage above right is actually a very clever little Goodreads widget.
 Click on any of the little images in it and you'll be taken directly to my review of the book in question.
 Alternatively, you can see the most recent five listed below.
 Clever, huh?

 by Tom Hanks